Salida Sanitary District

 A: People dumping cooking grease and oils down the drain.

-Q: What if the line that runs from my house to the sewer main is broken?
+Q: What if the line that runs from my house to the sewer main is stopped or broken?